-For many years I had dreamed of going to Santorini. from what I hd seen it seemed like the most photogenic island in the world.
+For many years I had dreamed of going to Santorini, from what I had seen it seemed like the most photogenic island in the world.
 I too wanted to capture iconic ‘picture postcard’ images of Santorini, the kind that would look at home in a travel magazine or the glossy pages of a stunning travel photo book.
 When I finally visited this quintessential Greek island last year, it more than matched my expectations.
-There were so many things that I wanted to do and see that it was hard to pack it all into one week.
+There were so many things that I wanted to do and see that it was hard to pack them all into one week.
 I also wanted to spend some time simply relaxing on the beach.
-In the end, the sightseeing won out and my beach time was reduced to just an hour or two.
+In the end, the sightseeing won out, and my beach time was reduced to just an hour or two.

 My five favourite things to see in Santorini

-Possibly the most photographed village, on the most photographed Greek island, Oia is the white washed village with glorious views across the caldera that is featured time and time again on picture postcards and calendars.
-In reality it really is just as stunning as the images portray.
-What they don’t show is how ridiculously busy it can get.
-Yet despite the crowds, it is a truly beautiful town.
-I’d strongly recommend visiting off-season or in the early morning but if there is only one place you visit while you are on Santorini (or Thira to give it is real name) let Oia be your choice.
+Possibly the most photographed village on the most photographed Greek island, Oia is the white-washed village with glorious views across the caldera that is featured time and time again on picture postcards and calendars.
+In reality, it really is just as stunning as the images portray.
+But what the images don’t show is how ridiculously busy it can get.
+Yet, despite the crowds, it is a truly beautiful town.
+I’d strongly recommend visiting in the off-season or in the early morning, but if there is only one place you visit while you are on Santorini (or Thira to give it is real name), let Oia be your choice.

 For more photographs of Oia, visit my post, Images of Oia, iconic Santorini, bright, white and blazing in the sizzling sunshine.